the-events-calendar/the-events-calendar/readme.txt

 = [Unreleased] unreleased =

+* Security - Resolved JS vulnerability in minified JS by upgrading to uglifyjs 2.4.24
 * Performance - Greatly optimized the generation of Month View data
 * Feature - Extended CSV importer fields to include full coverage of Event, Organizer, and Venue fields
 * Feature - Added support for WPML, thanks for waiting!